 Our research in this area explores the role of factors such as nutrition, pain, and sleep in shaping economic productivity, cognitive function, and decision-making.
 Partnering with the Institute for Financial Management and Research and faculty from the Massachusetts Institute of Technology, our faculty runs a behavioral economics lab in Chennai, India, investigating the impact of health factors on economic wellbeing and decision-making, ranging from savings rates to consumption patterns.

 Our researchers make significant contributions to the field of health economics, exploring the influence of medical care and health practices on outcomes and cost.
-Specifically, faculty affiliated with our Division examine the economics of the physician workforce, access to health insurance coverage, and appropriate design of Medicare in a budget-constrained environment.
+Specifically, faculty affiliated with our Division examine the economics of the physician workforce, access to health insurance coverage, informal caregiving for patients with Alzheimer's disease, and appropriate design of Medicare in a budget-constrained environment.
 Insight from our faculty’s work has been instrumental to the design of the Affordable Care Act, and plays a key role in continuing discussions around health care design.
 The work of our Division is closely connected with the University of Pennsylvania’s Leonard Davis Institute of Health Economics.

 Health Care Innovation